Age-friendly Communities Grants

 All questions must be answered unless clearly indicated that they are optional.
 Download the application questions here.

-Stream 2 applications have the option to indicate any Health Promotion Initiatives for older adults that are reflected in their projects. (see page 9 of the application guide).
+Stream 2 applications will be asked to indicate any Health Promotion Initiatives for older adults that are reflected in their projects. (see pages 9-10 of the application guide).

 * Council not meeting before the deadline?
-The application must be submitted by July 5, but we will accept the council resolution by email after the deadline if necessary.
+The application must be submitted by July 28, but we will accept the council resolution by email after the deadline if necessary.
 The application form allows you to state the resolution will be submitted at a later date and give the date of the meeting.
-If possible, please submit the resolution within a week of the application deadline (i.e. July 12) to ensure it is included in our adjudication process.
+If possible, please submit the resolution as soon as possible to ensure it is included in our adjudication process.

 Budget and Workplan